Humm1ngB1rd77/MyCyberLog/README.md

 ## 🔍 What you’ll find here
 - Personal write-ups on what I’ve learned so far
-- Notes on Cyber Security, Bug Bounty, Pentesting, OSINT, and more
+- Notes on Cyber Security, Bug Bounty, Pentesting, IT, and more
 - A simple log of my progress that I can look back on over time
+- A mini CTF on the Contact page, that has a very special surprise waiting for you ;)

 ## 🚀 Goals
 - To build a habit of **writing down what I learn**